David Amaral (footballer)

-David Amaral Rodríguez (born 12 October 1958) is a Spanish former footballer who played as a left winger, currently a manager.
+David Amaral Rodríguez (born 12 October 1958) is a Spanish former footballer who played as a left winger.
+He also worked as a manager.

-He spent all of his senior playing career contracted to Tenerife, a club who he managed in three brief spells in Segunda División.
+He spent all of his senior playing career contracted to Tenerife, a club who he coached in three brief spells in the Segunda División.
 He also led Universidad de Las Palmas, Salamanca and Castellón at that level.

 Playing career

 Amaral was born in Arico, on Tenerife in the Canary Islands.
 He spent his entire professional career with local CD Tenerife, apart from the 1985–86 season on loan to CD Binéfar in the Segunda División B – who were relegated.

 Over four seasons, Amaral amassed Segunda División totals of 113 matches and 13 goals.
 He scored his first in the competition on 2 October 1983 in a 2–2 home draw against RC Celta de Vigo, after a blunder from the opposition's goalkeeper.

 Amaral scored seven times in the 1988–89 campaign as team captain, and Tenerife returned to La Liga for the first time since 1961 after besting Real Betis 4–1 on aggregate in the promotion/relegation playoffs.
 He never made an appearance in the top flight, however, being forced to retire aged 31 due to a serious injury.